jeffpk62/tone-analyzer/case-studies.md

 Sentences that received applause were already tagged in the data set.

 -   Reviewed 1931 TED Talks.
--   Categorized as "applause text" a sentence tagged with "Applause."
+-   Categorized as "applause text" a sentence that is tagged with "Applause."
 Also tagged the three sentences before the sentence with "applause text" and the three sentences after it with "non-applause text."
 -   Analyzed both applause and non-applause text with the {{site.data.keyword.toneanalyzershort}} service.
 -   Based on the correlations that were found, created classifiers to predict applause in other TED Talks based on their tone.